SoultatosStefanos/dbc/README.md

 ## Introduction

-DBC is a simple, flexible, header-only, C++ library, that facilitates support for the Design By Contract framework, by making use of public assertion macros.
+DBC is a simple, flexible, C++ library, that facilitates support for a defensive variation of the Design By Contract framework, by making use of public assertion macros.

-* DBC is **small** and **simple to use**.
-It consists of a single header file.

 * DBC is **flexible**.
-Depending on the build option, contract violations can abort, terminate, throw, do nothing (default), or be runtime configurable.
+Depending on the build option, (DBC_ASSERT_LEVEL_NONE, DBC_ASSERT_LEVEL_CRITICAL, DBC_ASSERT_LEVEL_ASSERT, DBC_ASSERT_LEVEL_SAFE), client code can choose what types of assertions to evaluate.
+In addition, the error handling mechanism can be configured at runtime.

 * DBC is **debug friendly**.
 It's assertions are overloaded, in order to provide human friendly error messages.
 In addition, in case of a contract violation,